dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

  * Use a variable to store the last time the button was pressed using utime.ticks_ms().
  * Ignore key-presses if the time since last press was less than a second.

-The program output should look like the following:
+The program output should look like the following when quickly pressing the button:
 ```
 ...
 Button was pressed: 3 time(s).
 Time since last 1462ms